-Since both $\wTFo$ and $\calA^{sw}$ are circuit algebras defined by generators and relations, when looking for a suitable $Z$ all we have to do is to find values for each of the generators of $\wTFo$ so that these satisfy (in $\calA^{sw}$) the equations which arise from the relations in $\wTFo$ and the homomorphicity requirement.
-In this section we derive these equations and in the next section we show that they are equivalent to the Alekseev-Torossian version of the Kashiwara-Vergne equations \cite{AlekseevTorossian:KashiwaraVergne}.
+Our goal is to explain and prove this theorem.
+To begin, observe that finding a homomorphic expansion $Z: \wTF \to \calA^{sw}$ is equivalent to finding values for the generators of $\wTF$ in $\calA^{sw}$, so that these values satisfy the equations which arise from the relations in $\wTF$ and the homomorphicity with respect to the auxiliary operations.
+In this subsection we derive these equations; in Section~\ref{subsec:EqWithAT} we show that they are equivalent to the Alekseev-Torossian version of the Kashiwara-Vergne equations \cite{AlekseevTorossian:KashiwaraVergne} with even Duflo function.
 In \cite{AlekseevEnriquezTorossian:ExplicitSolutions} Alekseev Enriquez and Torossian construct explicit solutions to these equations using associators.
-In~\cite{Bar-NatanDancso:WKO3} we will interpret these results in our context of homomorphic expansions for w-tangled foams.
+In~\cite{Bar-NatanDancso:WKO3} we will interpret and independently prove this result in the context of homomorphic expansions for w-tangled foams.